 Excited to get started with a digital asset management (DAM) system?
 Before you dive in, take a moment to map out your workflow first.
 This will help your team work faster, keep everyone happy, and save you money.
 Let’s see how to do that.

 Firstly, let’s get the terminology right.
-Digital assets are files, large or small, used for creative purposes.
-They include images, videos, documents, and more.
-You might refer to them as project files.
+Digital assets are files, large or small, used for creative, business, marketing, and operational purposes.
+These include images, videos, documents, and more.

 You do many things with these files, either on your own or with a team: create, store, share, edit, archive, and delete.
 This process is known as digital asset management (DAM).

 However, DAM isn’t just a label for a process.
 These three letters refer to digital asset management software the same way CRM and CMS refer to their respective applications.
 Operating systems like MS Windows or macOS are conceptually the closest thing to a DAM.
-A DAM system is simply designed for managing creative assets.
+A DAM system is designed to organize, manage and provide access to your organization’s digital assets, ensuring that the right people can easily find, use, and share them.

 Now we’re ready to answer the burning question:

-When describing how a digital asset management system works, we speak of digital asset management workflows.
+When describing how a digital asset management system works, we discussed digital asset management workflows.
 And this is where you’ll unearth the gems of your corporate efficiency.

 But first, how often do you struggle with these challenges:

-Separately, these stumbling blocks may not seem like a big deal, but their cumulative effect can bite.
+Separately, these stumbling blocks may not seem like a big deal, but their cumulative effect can quickly intensify.

 Having to wait until the system administrator grants you access to a file is annoying.
 The money gets stuck in the pipeline, the momentum is lost.
 And if you play it fast and loose to avoid these delays, you might find yourself in court one day.